-Theory and practice of cross-cultural interaction and how it applies within an engineering context.
-Covers how culture influences communications, assumptions, acceptance, and usage of ideas, physical objects, and software, as well as the important role of considering culture when developing products and processes for an international audience that includes individuals from diverse and unique backgrounds.
-(3)
+Fundamentals of theory and practice of cross-cultural interaction and how it applies within a design context.
+Includes how culture influences communications, assumptions, acceptance, and usage of ideas, physical objects, and software, as well as the important role of considering culture when developing products and processes for an international audience that includes individuals from diverse and unique backgrounds.
+(1)